Loading...

 data = scrape_with_proxy(url)

-time.sleep(random.uniform(1, 3)) # Random delayGet access to our premium proxy network with residential and datacenter IPs from 195+ countries.
+time.sleep(random.uniform(1, 3)) # Random delayGet access to our premium proxy network with residential and datacenter IPs from multiple countries (varies by package).
 Perfect for web scraping, data collection, and market research.